particle-iot/particle-workshops/content/docs/ch3.md

 Adafruit_Si7021 sensor = Adafruit_Si7021();
 ```

-3. Add a global varibale to hold the current temp and humidity
+3. Add a global variable to hold the current temp and humidity.

 ```cpp
 int currentTemp;
 int currentHumidity;
 ```

-4. At the start of `setup`, add a call to `sensor.begin()` to initialize the sensor
+4. At the start of `setup`, add a call to `sensor.begin()` to initialize the sensor.

 ```cpp
 sensor.begin();
 ```

-3. Also in the `setup` function, add Particle varibales for the temp and humidity.
+3. Also in the `setup` function, add Particle variables for the temp and humidity.

 ```cpp
 Particle.variable("temp", currentTemp);